stacks-network/docs/_org/install.md

 example) from hackers interested in stealing your tokens or your other information.
 To protect yourself from this type of attack, you should verify your downloaded wallet software before you install it.
-Verification confirms that you received the software signed by Blockstack PBC
+Verification confirms that you received the software signed by Blockstack PBC.

 ## Do not lose your Stacks tokens